Augusto Cicaré

-Augusto Ulderico Cicaré (25 May 1937 – 26 January 2022) was an Argentinian inventor, engineer, and aviation designer.
+Augusto Ulderico Cicaré (25 May 1937 – 26 January 2022) was an Argentine inventor, engineer, and aviation designer.

 At the age of 11, still in 5th grade, he built his first four stroke engine that he used to drive a washing machine.
 In this same period he converted the engine of a car to use propane gas instead of petrol.
 By age 15 he was constructing motorcycle engines.

 In 1958, despite having never seen an actual helicopter before, and knowing little of helicopter design, Cicaré's first successful helicopter design, the CH-1, flew for the first time, with its designer as the test pilot, teaching himself how to fly in the process.
 The CH-1 was the first helicopter to have been designed and built in South America.
 By 1972, Cicaré was developing his third helicopter.

 In the late 1960s, Cicaré designed a V-4 engine for use in DKW automobiles, the engine being extensively tested by driver Juan Manuel Fangio.
 A version of the engine for use in motorsports competition was also developed, but the closure of DKW resulted in the termination of the project.

 Cicaré continued to be active in aviation design, with some of his later work including the Cicaré CH-10 and CH-11 ultralight helicopters, and the development of the Cicaré SVH-3 flight simulator, which was declared Argentina's national invention of the year in 1998.

 He died in Saladillo, Buenos Aires on 26 January 2022, at the age of 84.